Is Quasar Optical Variability a Damped Random Walk?: Covariance Functions and Analysis Method

 \section{Covariance Functions and Analysis Method}

-We model each light curve as a Gaussian process, defined by a covariance function $\cov(\dt) = \mathrm{cov}( m(t), m(t+\dt) )$ where $\dt$ is the time separating two observations and we assume a stationary process with a well-defined mean.
+We model each light curve as a Gaussian process,\footnote{In principle there could be deviations of light curves from Gaussian process, but the impact should be small given the $\chi^2$ distribution of the best--fit models~(see, e.g., Figure 1 of Zu et al. (2011)).} defined by a covariance function $\cov(\dt) = \mathrm{cov}( m(t), m(t+\dt) )$ where $\dt$ is the time separating two observations and we assume a stationary process with a well-defined mean.
 The covariance function is related to the structure function~(\sf) by

 and to the PSD by a Fourier Transform

 In particular, the DRW model has a covariance function of

 and a PSD of